How a Freelancer's Problem Became Software

 Something else was happening at the same time.
 For years, our friends and colleagues had been asking us the same questions.
 "I have an interview next week, can you help me prepare?"
 "How do I answer 'tell me about yourself' without sounding rehearsed?"
 "What do interviewers actually look for?"

 Kate and I kept giving the same advice.
 The same frameworks.
 The same encouragement.
 The same corrections to the same mistakes.
-At some point we looked at each other and thought: maybe we should stop having this conversation one person at a time and build something that scales.
+At some point we looked at each other and thought: why are we still having this conversation one person at a time?

 Interviewing is a skill.
 Perhaps one of the most financially important skills you can develop.
 And almost nobody practices it deliberately.